VrushabhVeer/shortlify/README.md

 ## Repository

-The source code for the application can be found at [https://github.com/VrushabhVeer/shortlify](https://github.com/VrushabhVeer/shortlify).
+The frontend source code for the application can be found at [https://github.com/VrushabhVeer/shortlify](https://github.com/VrushabhVeer/shortlify).

 The backend source code for the application can be found at [https://github.com/VrushabhVeer/shortlify_backend](https://github.com/VrushabhVeer/shortlify_backend).